 Economic Activities in Mauritania: Primary, Secondary, Tertiary, and Quaternary

-Mauritania, with a population of 4,736,139, is ranked 120th in the world, just behind West Bank and Gaza.
+Mauritania, with a population of about 5,169,395 (As of 2024, World Bank), is one of the world’s less-populous nations.
 Located in Africa, it covers a total area of 1,030,700 square kilometers, ranking 28th globally, just below Bolivia.

 What are the economic activities of Mauritania?